Our Verdict

 Battery

-The low-power runtime is a bit low for larger households, so you might have to recharge during a whole-house cleaning.
 On the other hand, we measured the handheld weight of this vacuum at just 3.8 lbs, contributing to its lightweight feel in use.
-Shark could have included a larger battery to give consumers longer runtimes but likely decided to keep the weight low with a smaller battery.
-Those who clean in shorter bursts of time will likely be good to go.
+Shark could have included a larger battery to provide consumers with longer runtimes, but likely decided to keep the weight low by using a smaller battery.
+Those who clean in shorter bursts of time will likely be able to keep up.

 Should You Buy the Shark Vertex Pro Lightweight?